HaxeFoundation/hxcpp/docs/build_xml/Files.md

      + tags = optional override of group tags.
 See [Tags.md](Tags.md).
      + filterout = allows files to be skipped at compile-time if the named define exists.
        This is useful when the define is set sometime after the file list is parsed.
      + depend name = filename of additional dependency
-     + embed = causes the file to be embedded as a enxtern c++ 'const char *' string constant of the specified name
+     + embed = causes the file to be embedded as an extern c++ 'const char *' string constant of the specified name